CosmWasm/cosmwasm.github.io/docs/core/migrating.md

   deserialization.
 In order to maintain type safety, deserialization into `Addr` must only be done from trusted sources like a contract's state or a query response.
 User inputs must be deserialized into `String`.
-This new `Addr` type makes it easy to use human readable addresses in state:
+This new `Addr` type makes it easy to use human-readable addresses in state:

   With pre-validated `Addr` from `MessageInfo`: